course-dprep/team9dPrep/README.md

 The _5_regression_model_ file code is written in such a way as to avoid reprocessing the mentioned R objects if they are already located in the mentioned folder.

-### Debugging
-For some windows users, the program may have some problem in compiling the final_paper.pdf file when it is executed using make.
-If so, the automation process will stop before compilying the final_paper.pdf and before executing the shinyapp.
-In case this happen, please do these last executions manually.
-MacOS users should not have any problems.

 ### Alternative route
 An alternative route to run the code would be to run (or knitr) all .R (and .Rmd) files in order (follow the numbers in the files names).
 Note: through this alternative route, the final_paper.pdf document will not be generated automatically.